1139 Ganja earthquake: Damage

 Mkhitar Gosh, an Armenian scholar and writer, quoted Job 9:6 and Psalm 103:32 from the Holy Bible to describe the earthquake.
-He described tremendous damage in the P'ar'isos and Xach'e'n districts of Syunik.
-The city of Ganzak also suffered devastation, leaving many of the townspeople buried under ruins.
-Many structures including monasteries and churches castles and villages in the mountainous region were totally destroyed.
-The number of people who died in the mountains is not known, described as "incalculable".
+He wrote of tremendous damage in the P'ar'isos and Xach'e'n districts of Syunik.
+The city of Ganzak was also devastated, leaving many of its residents buried under ruins.
+Many structures, including monasteries and churches, castles and villages in the mountainous region, were totally destroyed.
 Strong shaking triggered massive landslides off the sides of mountains and canyons in the Caucasus Mountains region.
-Parts of Kapaz Mount collapsed, and the resulting landslide blocking the Kürəkçay River, forming Lake Göygöl.
+Parts of Kapaz Mount collapsed, and the resulting landslide blocked the Kürəkçay River, forming Lake Göygöl.
 Another six lakes formed, including Maral-gol and Lake Ağgöl.

-The estimated death toll from this earthquake is somewhere between 230,000 and 300,000 making it one of the deadliest earthquakes in history.
-Among the dead were two sons of then ruler of the Seljuk Empire, Qara Sonqor.
-The death toll figure remains controversial with some authors stating it is an exaggeration considering the population of the area at the time of the disaster, or that this was a conflation with the 1138 Aleppo and 1137 Jazira earthquakes.
+The number of people who died in the mountains is not known, described as "incalculable".
+Estimates of the death toll range between 230,000 and 300,000, making it one of the deadliest earthquakes in history.
+Among the dead were two sons of the ruler of the Seljuk Empire, Qara Sonqor.
+The death toll figure remains controversial with some authors stating it is an exaggeration considering the population of the area at the time of the disaster.
+Others argued that this was a conflation of information about the 1138 Aleppo and 1137 Jazira earthquakes.

 Aftermath

 King Demetrius I of Georgia took advantage of the earthquake and looted the city.
-Troops stole many artifacts and prized items from the city, including the Ancient Gates of Ganja which was utilized as a trophy.
-The city was reconstructed by Qara Sonqor, where it began to flourish.
+Troops stole many artifacts and prized items from the city, including the Ancient Gates of Ganja, which were treated as a trophy.
+The city was reconstructed by Qara Sonqor, and it again began to flourish.